Amankrah/green_means_go/README.md

 ```

 ### Adding New Countries

-1. Add country to `Country` enum in `models.rs`
+1. Add the country to the `Country` enum in `models.rs`
 2. Add impact factors in `data.rs`
 3. Update API documentation

 ### Adding New Food Categories

-1. Add category to `FoodCategory` enum in `models.rs`
+1. Add the category to the `FoodCategory` enum in `models.rs`
 2. Add impact factors for each supported country
 3. Update API endpoint documentation

+---

 ## Contributing

-1. Follow Rust and Python best practices
+- Follow Rust and Python best practices
-2. Add tests for new functionality
+- Add tests for new functionality
-3. Update documentation
+- Update documentation
-4. Ensure data sources are credible and documented
+- Ensure all data sources are credible and documented

+---

 ## License

-[Add appropriate license]
+[Specify license here]

+---

 ## Support

-For technical support or questions about the methodology, please refer to:
+For technical support or questions regarding methodology:

 - API documentation at `/docs` endpoint
 - Data sources documentation
 - Academic literature cited in impact factors

+---